 Originally we considered replacing the doors and drawer fronts.
 That’s 18 doors and 9 drawer fronts not counting the island which we plan to completely replace at some point.
 Only a couple sizes repeat.
 I kept seeing dollar signs every time I thought about.
 Enter Pinterest because, of course, almost everything can be found there now and I saw posts where people had dared to peel off the thermofoil and paint the MDF.
 We decided to give it a try.
 Worse case scenario we were back to replacing the doors.

-Trent had a week off in January while Dylan was in school.
+Trent had a week off in January while our son was in school.
 The weather was warm (60s) and perfect.
-With his help for watching Elise, I purchased the supplies to start the project and kept my focus small to be sure I could complete what I set out to do – just the base cabinets.
+With his help for watching our daughter, I purchased the supplies to start the project and kept my focus small to be sure I could complete what I set out to do – just the base cabinets.
 Here’s what I learned that week …

 - Scrub down those old cabinets to remove all the dirt, oil, etc and prep the surface for painting.

 - Use a primer.
 I used 2 coats of Kilz on everything.
 This was especially important on the cabinet doors as it did a good job of covering and sealing the MDF.

 - Be patient.
 All those coats take time to dry.